 We provide excellent programming for students with exceptional and special needs.
 Every student has unique needs, so we work with students, parents and community organizations to personalize the support for each child.

+Calgary Board of Education provides an array of programming options for students who are blind or visually impaired or deafblind.
 A specialized team of teachers and support staff work closely with schools, students and their families to assist with curriculum and program planning and delivery, provision of adaptive materials, inclusive technology, and orientation and mobility.

 - Compensatory or functional academic skills

 - Self-determination skills

 - Independent living skills